mycroft/weblog/content/posts/100-days-of-k8s-with-typescript.md

 title: "100 Days of K8S with Typescript"
 date: 2022-09-25T20:54:51+02:00
 summary: Let's write some stuff in typescript
-categories:
+tags:
   - kubernetes
   - typescript
 ---

 This post will be another attempt to learn Kubernetes, using typescript & cdk8s this time.